Last updated - September 4, 2024

 Shipping could be a challenge for every online store owner who sells physical products.
 This could become more complicated if the product catalog is vast and different.
 For example, if you are selling coffee, coffeemakers, books, and t-shirts together in a store, you may need vastly different shipping strategies for each.
 WooCommerce shipping classes will help you categorize our products based on their unique shipping requirements.

-For some, you may need to charge additional amounts, and for some others you may want to incorporate special packaging requirements.
+For some, you may need to charge additional amounts, and for others, you may want to incorporate special packaging requirements.
 All this can be managed with the help of shipping classes.

 Before getting into the steps of setting up WooCommerce shipping classes, let’s try to refresh the basics of WooCommerce shipping.